MD-Labor/simple-qr-contact-webapp/README.md

 | `box` | Pixels per QR module, 1–40. | `10` |

 Above `scale=0.28` the response carries an `X-QR-Warning` header: the request is still honored, but the code may not decode.
 This isn't theoretical — decoding real output back with OpenCV, `scale=0.35` fails outright while `0.22` and `0.26` round-trip cleanly.

+The `Q` default for logo'd codes is measured, not guessed.
+The CLI defaults a logo'd code to `H`, which is right for print at arbitrary size, but `H` reserves a 30% damage budget for a logo that covers under 6% of the code.
+On a name + two phones + organization card, `H` produces 73 modules and stops decoding below about 240px, while `Q` produces 65 and decodes from 160px up — still roughly four times the headroom the logo needs.
+Pass `ec=H` explicitly if the code is going to print.

 ### `GET /api`